Loukia Tsafoulia, RA (EU), MSAAD, Dipl.-Ing.

 Biography

 Loukia Tsafoulia is a registered EU architect-engineer, educator, and researcher.
-She is an Assistant Professor in the tenure track at the College of Architecture and the Built Environment, Thomas Jefferson University, where she has cofounded and codirects the Synesthetic Research and Design Lab, a platform in which inclusive design, interactive art, digital culture, and emergent health sciences meet.
-She is also the co-founder of PLB Design and Research Studio.
+She is a tenured Associate Professor at the College of Architecture and the Built Environment, Thomas Jefferson University, where she has cofounded and codirects the Synesthetic Research and Design Lab, a platform in which inclusive design, multimedia art, and cognitive sciences meet.

 She holds a Post-Professional MS in Advanced Architectural Design from Columbia University in New York and obtained her professional architecture-engineering degree from the School of Architecture at the National Polytechnic University of Athens, Greece, where she is currently a PhD candidate.
-Her dissertation explores the relationships between performative environments, cognitive sciences, and cybernetic experiments.
-Situated at the intersection of historical inquiry and critical practice, her work explores the dynamics between design and scientific fields.
-It is centered on the human and its interactions with the objects and environments it negotiates and addresses access and acceptance through perceptually and physically inclusive spaces.
+Her research is honed in the principles of cognitive science, embodied cognition in the design fields, and human-machine interactions.